bpftrace/bpftrace/docs/language.md

 }
 ```

-If DWARF debugging symbols are availaible for kernel and/or kernel modules, `kprobe` s can be attached via `file:line[:col]` source file location, requiring the `--unsafe` flag. `file` path may be absolute or relative, and `line:col` must refer to a valid statement in that file.
-Useful for probing inside a functions body.
+If DWARF debugging symbols are available for the kernel and/or kernel modules,
+`kprobe` can be attached via a `file:line[:col]` source location.
+This
+requires the `--unsafe` flag.
+The file path may be absolute or relative, and
+`line:col` must refer to a valid statement in that file.
+This is useful for
+probing inside a function body.

 ```
 kprobe@fs/open.c:1077